Stronger learning together.

 Appointments for all subjects are to be scheduled for thirty minutes.
 Students are allowed to visit the Learning Center for up to one hour (two sessions) per day per subject and up to two hours (four sessions) a week per subject.
-Unless students receive extended time accommodations, sessions may not be scheduled back-to-back.

 Online appointments are available during open hours and follow the same guidelines and procedures as face-to-face appointments.
 Students may request a video of online sessions for their own personal, academic use only.
 No student may post any video recording of a session in whole or in part, nor may she distribute the video recording in any way.
 Screen casts or screen shots of the session remain the property of the Meredith College Learning Center.
 Students who do not follow these guidelines may have their Learning Center privileges revoked and may be referred to the Dean of Students' Office.